12 Finance Tricks To Building Your Personal Wealth

 8. Have A Dream

-Set a financial goal for yourself a watch yourself achieve it.
+Set a financial goal and watch yourself achieve it.

-Nothing gives me a greater sense of accomplishment than hitting a financial milestone that I have set for myself.
+Nothing gives me a greater sense of accomplishment than hitting a financial milestone I set for myself.

-For example, my current goal is to build my passive income enough to move part-time to Greece.
+For example, my last goal was to earn an online income, which would allow me to move to Greece.

 Make your pick and start working towards that dream.

-Once you get some momentum you will be eager to start setting other goals for yourself.
+Once you gain momentum, you will be eager to begin setting other goals.

 9. Start Your Emergency Fund

-Having an emergency fund is not only wise, but it also provides such a nice sense of relief.
+Having an emergency fund is wise and provides an excellent sense of relief.

-Knowing that you’ve got your family’s needs covered until you can set a new plan in motion is such a comforting thought.
+Knowing that your family’s needs are covered until you can set a new plan in motion is a comforting thought.

-So get started with what you can, aim for at least 3-4 months of living expenses.
+So get started with what you can and aim for at least 3-4 months of living expenses.

-The last thing you want to have to worry about is how you are going to pay your bills.
+The last thing you want to worry about is how you will pay your bills.

 Just remember, every little bit helps when times get tough!